Kamaleshwaran11/Medical-Management-System/README.md

-# Medical Management System Uisng JAVA and MySQL
+# Medical Management System Using JAVA and MySQL